Playing for 'pride,' 'love of the game,' Wildcats stun No. 17 USC in LA

 And, in what might be even more of a surprise to those who follow NBA mock draft boards, the Wildcats did it by heading inside and getting the better of projected high lottery pick Evan Mobley and his brother, Isaiah.

-Arizona outrebounded USC 43-36 overall, scoring 17 second-chance points off 15 offensive rebounds, while Azuolas Tubelis and Jordan Brown more than held their own against USC’s well-hyped Evan and Isaiah Mobley inside.
+Arizona outrebounded USC 43-36 overall, scoring 17 second-chance points off 15 offensive rebounds, while Azuolas Tubelis and Jordan Brown more than held their own against USC's well-hyped big men.

-Tubelis had 16 points and 15 rebounds, while Jordan Brown had 19 points and 13 rebounds to control the inside in a game when starting center Christian Koloko struggled.
+Tubelis had 16 points and 15 rebounds, while Jordan Brown had 19 points and 12 rebounds to control the inside in a game when starting center Christian Koloko struggled, fouling out after 11 minutes with just two points and two rebounds.

-The win moved Arizona to 15-8 overall and 9-8, meaning the Wildcats will finish over .500 in league play if they beat at least one of the Washington schools next weekend and their Jan.
-16 game at Oregon is not rescheduled.
+The win moved Arizona to 15-8 overall and 9-8, giving coach Sean Miller a memorable 300th win as the Wildcats' head coach since 2009-10, heading into what could be their last week of the season.
+Arizona has only home games left against Washington State and Washington, with their postponed Jan.
+16 game against Oregon still up in the air.

+"I was just really, really excited for our team and our coaching staff," Miller said.
+"Obviously, it hasn't been easy.
+Nothing's been easy and we've been in some really tough games recently in which we played hard, played well and just weren't good enough to leave with the victory.
+Tonight, we were able to go from start to finish, and I think it says a lot about our group of guys."

 USC dropped to 18-4 and 12-3, losing only its second game since Jan.
 19 at Oregon State.
-With a NET ranking of 14th, the Trojans represented by far Arizona’s best chance at a postseason-like win.
+With a NET ranking of 14, the Trojans represented Arizona's best chance at a postseason-like win over the final weeks of the regular season.

-“Every game down the stretch is kind of like that, truth be told,” UA coach Sean Miller said.
-“I think our guys recognize that USC has had a great season, competing for the Pac-12 championship.
+"Every game down the stretch is kind of like that, truth be told," Miller said.
+"I think our guys recognize that USC has had a great season, competing for the Pac-12 championship.

 "What is it we have to play for?
 We're playing for each other.
 For our pride and the love of the game."